+The PBR for the Nova Scotia stock sei whale is 0.5.
 Few instances of injury or mortality of sei whales due to entanglement or vessel strikes have been recorded in U.S. waters, possibly because sei whales typically inhabit waters farther offshore than most commercial fishing operations, or perhaps entanglements do occur but are less likely to be observed.
-The mean annual rate of confirmed human-caused serious injury and mortality to Nova Scotian sei whales from 2005 to 2009 was 1.2 (Waring et al. 2011), which includes 0.6 fishery interaction records and 0.6 vessel collision records.
-During this five-year period, there were three confirmed entanglements (one fatal; two serious injuries) and three ship strikes (all fatal) (Waring et al. 2011).
+The minimum annual rate of confirmed human-caused serious injury and mortality to Nova Scotian sei whales from 2007 to 2011 was 1.0 (Waring et al. 2014), which includes 0.4 fishery interaction records and 0.6 vessel collision records.
 Other impacts noted above for other baleen whales may also occur in this species (e.g., habitat degradation, etc.).